system76/docs/_articles/open-firmware-systems.md

 | lemp10 | Yes           | Yes     |
 | lemp9  | Yes           | Yes     |
 | oryp6  | Yes           | Yes     |

+#### Additional Notes

+Both the `addw2` and `darp6` shipped with Closed Firmware/EC but have since been updated to Open Firmware/EC.
+This [article](/articles/transition-firmware) can be used to move your system from Closed to Open Firmware/EC.